italia/spid-cie-oidc-django/README.md

 [oidcmsg](https://github.com/IdentityPython/JWTConnect-Python-OidcMsg) and
 [cryptojwt](https://github.com/IdentityPython/JWTConnect-Python-CryptoJWT).

-the Database storage engine can be one of which supported by Django.
+The Database storage engine can be one of which supported by Django, the example project comes with sqlite3.

 # Setup